So, you’re asking yourself “should I buy a GoPro HERO 5?” Well, you’ve come to the right place!

 GoPro HERO5 Upgrade

-Want the next generation?
+Want the next generation that takes the epic GoPro 5 quality and makes it ever better?
 The GoPro HERO6 has a better processor and higher resolution when filing 4k.

 GoPro HERO5 Pro Tips